davidsonfellipe/fellipe.com/content/posts/2013-03-17-opinion-about-framework-for-front-end-development-for-imasters-magazine/index.md

 ![](post-revista-imasters-frameworks-front-end.jpg)

-In this fifth edition's [iMasters Magazine][0], magazine's major brazilian portal about web development, I wrote an opinion about Frameworks for Front-end Development.
+In this fifth edition's [iMasters Magazine][0], magazine's major brazilian portal about web development, I wrote an opinion about Frameworks for frontend Development.

 [0]: http://issuu.com/imasters